 Nurse Quality

-This facility also excelled in the area of nursing, where it received a grade of A-.
-Few nursing homes performed better in this area.
-Our nursing score is largely tied to the facility's level of nurse staffing.
-This facility provided 1 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
+We also wanted to emphasize the fact that this facility received an impressive grade of A in our nursing category.
+Our nursing rating includes a host of factors.
+The most heavily weighted one is the quantity of hours nurses spend with patients.
+This particular nursing home provided 0.8 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this place excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the nation in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be avoided by offering better nursing care, such as having a policy of turning residents more frequently.
+Pressure ulcers can typically be prevented by offering better nursing care, such as by having a policy of moving a patient at least once a day.

 Does this page answer your questions about Ketchikan Med Center New Horizons Transitional Care?